Amoxicillin/clavulanate potassium (By mouth)

 How to Use This Medicine

-- It is best to take this medicine at the beginning of a meal or snack.
+- Take this medicine with a snack or at the beginning of a meal to help prevent nausea.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
-Shake the medicine well just before measuring each dose.
+Shake the medicine well just before you measure each dose.
 Rinse the spoon or dropper after each use.

 - Swallow the extended-release tablet whole.
 Do not crush, break, or chew it.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.